Sorry, you need to enable JavaScript to visit this website.

 Feedback

-Students are given formal feedback on each assignment and informal feedback throughout their course, including during supervisions.
+Students are given formal feedback on assignments and informal feedback throughout their course, including during supervisions.
 Supervisors also submit an annual progress report at the end of Year 1 and termly reports during Year 2.

 Assessment